dsipaint/AMGN/README.md

             this.getConfig().generateResource("config.yml");
 ```
 Here we can see that AMGN provides a way to generate a config file that doesn't exist.
 Just call the `Config.generateResource` method, passing the name of the file you need to generate.
 How does AMGN know how to generate this file?
 In the `resources` folder, where you defined the `plugin.yml` file, you create the file here with the same name you wish to generate.
 Then in the file, write a default config you wish to exist when the file is generated by the plugin.
 When you call the generateResource method, AMGN will copy your template in `resources` inside the compiled jar, to the config filepath for your plugin.
 You can then normally use the methods to call and use values from this config.
 As of now, AMGN cannot write new values to existing configs.

+## The webpanel
+The purpose of AMGN is to simplify being a bot developer- if you are a bot developer there's a good chance you'd want to include a webpanel for users to configure your bot for their server or network.
+This is why AMGN comes pre-packaged with an auto-generated webpanel.
+The website is hosted on the address the bot is run on, on port 8080.
+You can see this by running the jar locally and visiting `localhost:8080/webpanel`.
+There are a number of options you will see here.
+In order to use the webpanel and be able to login to your network, the application needs to use Discord's OAuth2 methods.
+This means your network needs to know your application's id and secret in order to log users into your app.
+You can find this in the developer portal, similar to how you get the token for your bot.
+Add this to your `network.yml` as a variable called `clientid` and `clientsecret`.
+Similarly, discord's authentication needs to know the redirect uri.
+This is where discord will redirect the user after they have signed in with discord.
+You should add the address you wish to redirect the user to in the developer portal for your bot (this can be found in the oauth2 tab -> "add redirect"), and then add the same address to `network.yml` under the name `redirecturi`.
+This redirect must take the form of your server's public address/url, followed with `/webpanel/redirect`.
+After this, AMGN and discord should have enough information to sign users into your webpanel.

+Plugin developers make config files for their plugin.
+These are used to let the user customise their plugin install.
+This can be done in 2 ways.
+1: the user manually edits the YAML file that is either present or created or 2: the user uses the webpanel to remotely change the YAML config file.
+The webpanel code will do its best to interpret your default config files and diplay them in a sensible way to the user on the webpanel.
+Please note that to interpret how to display the data, AMGN uses a tiered system.
+First it will check the type of value in the pre-packaged config file that the plugin jar was developed with.
+This is why it's important to provide default values, amongst other reasons.
+Then, it will use `null`.
+Please also note that though nested types are supported, lists/arrays of just booleans are not supported, because it was deemed weird.

+The webpanel also makes use of your preconfigured permissions in the `network.yml` file.
+Any discord user can attempt to login to your webpanel, however only users specified as staff, people with admin permissions in a server where the bot lives, or operators will be able to login successfully.
+Operators can configure every setting from the console, however every other authenticated user will *not* be able to configure the `operators` setting, or a guild's `modrole` from the webpanel, as these are considered operator-settings.
+You can only modify permissions of a guild that you are in, unless you are an operator, in which case you can edit settings for guilds you are not necessarily in.

 These are the basics of using AMGN.
 For more help, please contact the author on discord (al~#1819) or look at the javadocs- have fun, and get coding!!